logo

 If the Euribor continues to fall, financing conditions could slightly improve, though scarcity will remain the key factor.

-Unlike housing, commercial premises have not followed the same upward trend.
+Unlike residential property, commercial premises have not followed the same pace of price increases.

 Andorra’s property market remains dynamic yet highly selective.